mlpack/mlpack/doc/user/methods/knn.md

 arma::mat dataset;
 mlpack::data::Load("cloud.csv", dataset);

-// Build a tree on the dataset and set the search mode to greedy single tree
+// Build a tree on the dataset and set the search strategy to the greedy single
-// mode.
+// tree strategy.
 mlpack::KNN knn(std::move(dataset), mlpack::GREEDY_SINGLE_TREE_MODE);

 // Compute the 5 approximate nearest neighbors of every point in the dataset.